ambriznicolas/Tool_Hunter/README.md

 - Backend: Flask
 - Scraper: Playwright

-## 🧠 Challenges
+## 🧱 Challenges Faced

 - How to extract and clean data using Playwright
-- Handling proxy rotation
+- Handling proxy rotation to avoid being blocked
-- CAPTCHA
+- Dealing with CAPTCHAs and bot detection while scraping the stores
+- Learning to mimic real user behavior to bypass anti-bot systems more effectively